INF800/FILTER/README.md

 ## How to contribue

-Please feel free to cantact the author or existing contributors.
+Please feel free to contact the author or existing contributors.
 Project is so much in development.

 - [See existing issues you can solve](https://github.com/rakesh4real/FILTER/issues/7)